vareha/demo-app/test-docs-demo/TG-TASKFLOW-WEB-001.md

 - Memory leaks from event listeners not cleaned up
 - Stale data shown after navigation
 - Double-submit on button mashing

+---

+This document has been updated to reflect the addition of the Task Assignment feature, including new test scenarios to cover the functionality, updated risk analysis to include new risks related to data leakage, and maintained the integrity of existing tests.